webbag/ai-driven-bash/README.md

 ```

-This command will prompt the script to generate five examples of `ls` command usage with brief explanations.
+This command will prompt the script to generate five examples of `netstat` command usage with brief explanations.

 ## Requirements